Employees spend much of their time in the workplace typing documents on the computer, attending meetings, analyzing data, and speaking with patients.

 Studies reveal that humans have a resounding response to natural light.
 Workplace designs that allow ample natural light will typically find staff healthier and working at high energy levels.

-While not every office in a building can be located close to a window, clever design strategies and large open spaces promote more infiltration of sunlight into the office spaces.
+While not every office in a building can be located close to a window, clever design strategies and large open spaces promote more sunlight infiltration into the office spaces.
 Research shows that a good exposure to natural light and outdoor views of nature reduces stress and boosts employee mental wellbeing.

 Proper ventilation and air quality should be a priority.